maxboeck/mxb/src/posts/the-hurricane-web/2018-09-16-hurricane-web.md

 That NPR site is a very useful thing that serves a purpose, and it does so in the simplest, most efficient way possible.
 Personally, I'd love to see more distilled experiences like this on the web.

+{% signup "By the way..." %}
+I'm running an email list for people interested in resilient front-end development.
+If you enjoy that kind of stuff, you can join here and I'll notify you whenever I publish a new post.
+No strings attached, unsubscribe anytime.
+{% endsignup %}

 ...
 "Well, this might work for a news site - but not every usecase is that simple.", I hear you say.

 True.
 The web is a text-based medium, and it works best with that type of content.
 But the basic approach is still valid in any other scenario: